AneriPatel28/Restaurant_Chatbot_Using_NLP/README.md

 ## Overview

-This repository hosts the source code and documentation for the "Restaurant Chatbot Using NLP" project, developed as part of a dissertation for the M.Sc.
-(Integrated) Five Years Program in Artificial Intelligence and Machine Learning at Gujarat University.
+This repository hosts the source code and documentation for the "Restaurant Chatbot Using NLP" project.
 The chatbot is designed to automate various customer interaction tasks within a restaurant setting, such as taking orders, booking tables, and responding to customer queries using natural language processing techniques.

 ## Repository Contents